-All new Health Informatics students are required to complete the Academic Integrity Module, which is available for students on Blackboard (ASU Academic Integrity Module Training).
-Students must register for this course in Blackboard, review the presentation, and complete the Quiz by September 1st (for Fall starts) or February 1st (for Spring starts) with a passing score of 80% or higher.
-An additional reminder should be listed in MyASU under the priority task list.
-The Health Informatics Graduate Coordinator will be reviewing the course records to ensure all graduate students have completed the academic integrity modules successfully.
+complete the Quiz by September 1st (for Fall starts) or February 1st (for Spring starts) with a passing score of 80% or higher.
+The Health Informatics graduate support coordinator will be reviewing the course records to ensure all graduate students have completed the academic integrity modules successfully.